COVID-19 Update from the Program

 For all face-to-face course offerings, ACTCM is implementing engineering and procedural infection control consistent with Coronavirus (COVID-19) Health Directives issued by the San Francisco Department of Public Health.

-Designed with the working professional in mind, the transitional online DACM Completion Program offers the opportunity to obtain doctorate education in a convenient online 2-semester program.
+Designed with the working professional in mind, the DACM Completion Program offers the opportunity to obtain doctorate education in a convenient online 2-semester program.
 The degree builds on MSTCM knowledge to provide additional coursework in systems-based medicine, oncology, and advanced syndrome-based herbal study, research literacy and evidence-informed practices.

 Chinese medicine has significant contributions to offer at times of greatest need.
 A doctoral degree will support your current practice and help to prepare you for the journey ahead.